[Beta] End-to-End Journey API

 Data Models

-The Sessions Endpoint provides a consolidated view of all customer interactions belonging to the same session across all
+The Journeys Endpoint provides a consolidated view of all customer interactions belonging to the same journey across all 8x8 platforms.
+Each journey record includes the following structure:

 Field | Type | Description |